 If you find yourself secretly wishing your partner ill will, something has gone fatally wrong.
 Partnerships are a never-ending work in progress.
 Don’t let issues that arise be swept under the rug.
 They always bubble to the surface anyway.

-Tips to convince a company for partnership:
+Tips to convince a company of a successful partnership:

 - Be unique.